ND0709/Network-Interfaces/README.md

  to commit changes to the remote repository, push command is used.
  $git push

-##Conculsion
+### Conculsion
-The go file is create and committed into the github.
+The code file Ip.go is now available globally from the remote github browser.